Skip to main content

 Sources:

 In agreement with the above nationality composition of population the most frequent minority language in the Slovak Republic is Hungarian (especially in southern Slovakia).
 Next to follow are the Ruthenian and Ukrainian languages (especially in eastern Slovakia).
-The use of the Czech language in official communication fulfils the requirement of understanding with the official language, insofar the international agreements binding for the Slovak Republic, do not specify otherwise.
+The use of the Czech language in official communication fulfills the requirement of equality with the official language if the international agreements binding for the Slovak Republic do not specify otherwise.

 Education in minority languages in the Slovak Republic currently takes place at the level of kindergartens, primary and secondary schools, and higher education institutions.